 Teams plan

-There’s also an Enterprise plan for large organizations, but you need to contact them for a quote.
-All paid plans have a 14-day free trial, so you can first try it out to see if it’s worth the upgrade.
+There is also an Enterprise plan for large organizations, but you need to contact them for a quote.
+All paid plans have a free trial period of 14 days, so you can first try out whether the upgrade is worth it.

 What should you watch out for?